View FREE Lessons!

 A perfect substitute

 is a good or service that regardless of what company furnishes the good, consumers regard the product furnished by all of the companies as identical.
-A buyer is indifferent as to which good is purchased.
+A buyer is indifferent as to the company they purchase a good from.
 Standardized products are perfect substitutes.

 Two goods are substitutes if they can be used for the same function, but they are not the same product.
 Fuji and Gala apples are substitute goods.
 Whether two goods are perfect substitutes depends on the consumer’s preference.
 To illustrate the difference between substitutes and perfect substitutes, suppose Mark is shopping for apples.
 The Gala and Fuji apples are $0.50 each.
 Mark chooses the Gala apples because he prefers Gala apples.
 One week later, Mark returns to the grocery store and notices the Gala apples are selling for $.50, but the Fuji apples are selling for $0.47.
 Mark purchases the Gala apples.
 The price difference is not worth changing.
 In the third week, the price for Fuji apples is reduced to $0.45.
 Mark chooses the Fuji apples because of the price difference.
 In Mark’s case, the Gala and Fuji apples are substitutes, but not perfect substitutes.
 Mark prefers Gala apples and is willing to pay a slightly higher price for them.
 Two goods are perfect substitutes when a consumer is indifferent between the two.
 Mark would not have cared which apple he purchased and would have switched to the Fuji apples on the second day if Mark viewed Gala and Fuji apples as perfect substitutes.
 Price is the only factor influencing a buying decision when choosing between perfect substitutes.